MicrosoftDocs/sdk-api/sdk-api-src/content/certview/nf-certview-ienumcertviewcolumn-skip.md

 <h3>VB</h3>
  If the method succeeds, the method returns S_OK.

-A return value of E_INVALIDARG indicates that a negative value for the <i>celt</i> parameter caused the attribute-enumeration sequence index to become less than zero.
+A return value of E_INVALIDARG indicates that a negative value in the   <i>celt</i> parameter caused the column-enumeration sequence index to become less than zero.

 If the method fails, it returns an <b>HRESULT</b> value that indicates the error.
 For a list of common error codes, see <a href="https://msdn.microsoft.com/ce52efc3-92c7-40e4-ac49-0c54049e169f">Common HRESULT Values</a>.